jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 subreddit: haskell programming
 status: draft

-No need to read a book to learn Haskell!
+No need to read a book to use Haskell!
-This guide will get you going with a serious web application while sticking to only the concepts that are encountered.
+This post will get you going with a serious web application while only sticking to the concepts that are encountered.
 This is a Haskell safari with as end goal a working webapp.

 1. [Pragmatic Haskell: Simple servant web server]({filename}/pragmatic-haskell-simple-servant.md)